casson-projects-2020/fable-facet/tutorial.md

 <walkthrough-project-setup></walkthrough-project-setup>

-If you don't see any project selected above, click on "create a new project" above.
+If you don't see any project in the list above, click on "create a new project" .
 You can choose any name, like "Fable Facet", or any other.
 You can also install on any project if you already have one.

+If you create a new one, close the tab afterwards and return to this tutorial

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM1OTQzNzU3LC0xNDg3NjQzNF19
+eyJoaXN0b3J5IjpbMjExODkxMzI0Myw1MzU5NDM3NTcsLTE0OD
+c2NDM0XX0=
 -->